hekonsek/smolok/documentation.md

 ## Spark support

+Smolok comes with a first-class citizen support for Apache Spark.
+Spark is usually used to analyze data sent through Smolok and exchanged between devices.

 ### Installing and starting standalone Apache Spark cluster

 In order to install and start standalone Apache Spark cluster (dockerized Spark master and worker nodes connected